peczenyj/speak-bro/README.md

 ## Speak, bro

-This is a small psgi application, inspired in [falai-fera](https://github.com/danielfm/falai-fera), who transform a small text (less than 100 characters) in mp3 using google translate.
+This is a small psgi application, inspired in [falai-fera](https://github.com/danielfm/falai-fera), who transform a small text (less than 100 characters) in mp3 using google translate text to speech experimental api.
 It is pure-perl plack configuration.

 ## Install